-Ongoing and rigorous data collection, data sharing, and robust monitoring and evaluation of services, programs, structures and systems are crucial for successes to be recognised and for opportunities for improvement to be identified.
-This ensures accountability and enables evidence-based decision-making, and demonstrates the economic and social benefits of settlement.
+The NSW Government recognises that public accountability requires ongoing and rigorous data collection, data sharing, and robust monitoring and evaluation of services. programs, structures and systems.
+This is crucial for successes to be recognised and for opportunities for improvement to be identified.